NaimulHasanFahim/GoodOutfit/README.md

    package.json
 server/
    package.json
-   .env (need to create your own .env for run this project see below for instructions) ...
+   .env (Need to create your own .env for run this project see below for instructions) ...
 ```